tonsky/tonsky.me/site/blog/unicode/index.md

 stdlib@2x.png

+“I know, I’ll use a library to do strlen()!” — nobody, ever.

-What you should be doing instead is using a proper Unicode library.
+But that’s exactly what you should be doing!
+Use a proper Unicode library!
+Yes, for dumb stuff like `strlen` or `indexOf` or `substring`!

 For example:

 1. C/C++/Java: use [ICU](https://github.com/unicode-org/icu).
 It’s a library from Unicode itself that encodes all the rules about text segmentation.